Steve Winwood: Other 1960s and 1970s work

 In 1966, three years before Blind Faith, Winwood guested with Eric Clapton as part of the temporary group Eric Clapton and the Powerhouse.
 Three tracks were recorded and released on the 1966 various artists compilation album, What's Shakin'.
 In 1968, Winwood was recruited by Jimi Hendrix to play organ for "Voodoo Chile" on the Electric Ladyland album.

 Following the end of Blind Faith, Winwood and Ric Grech continued working with Ginger Baker, as part of Ginger Baker's Air Force, who also featured Winwood's Traffic bandmate Chris Wood.
 Winwood played on their self-titled first album, released in 1970.

 In 1972, Winwood recorded the part of Captain Walker in the highly successful orchestral version of the Who's Tommy.
-He recorded a 1973 album with Remi Kabaka and Abdul Lasisi Amao, as Third World, Aiye-Keta.
+He recorded a 1973 album with Remi Kabaka and Abdul Lasisi Amao (as 'The Third World'), Aiye-Keta.
 Later, after the unrelated reggae group Third World had formed, the album was re-released and identified by the band members' names.
-In 1976, Winwood provided vocals and keyboards on Go, a concept album by Japanese composer Stomu Yamashta.
+In 1976, Winwood provided vocals and keyboards on GO, a concept album by Japanese composer Stomu Yamashta.
 That same year, Winwood also played guitar on the Fania All Stars' Delicate and Jumpy record and performed as a guest with the band in their only UK appearance, a sold-out concert at the Lyceum Theatre, London.

-Under pressure from Island Records, Winwood released his self-titled first solo album in 1977.
-In 1979 he played keyboards on the Marianne Faithfull album Broken English, including synthesizer on the tracks "The Ballad of Lucy Jordan" and "Broken English" which were taken as singles from the album.
+Under pressure from Island Records, Winwood finally released his self-titled debut solo album in 1977.
+In 1979 he played keyboards on the Marianne Faithfull album Broken English, including synthesizer on the tracks "The Ballad of Lucy Jordan" and the title track, which were taken as singles from the album.